 When designing a structure, there are two major loads to consider; the gravity load and the lateral load.
-While gravity load generally acts downward, a lateral load is considered to act in the horizontal (or sideways) direction.
+While gravity load generally acts downward, a lateral load seems to act in the horizontal (or sideways) direction.
 Lateral load manifests through wind and earthquakes.
 It is of utmost importance that a suitable path exists through which its force is transferred to the ground.

 It is noteworthy that the third means is the most reliable.

-The presence of these effects can make the effective modulus to reduce to 10 percent of that for the first loading of an isolated pile.
-This makes the quality of not changing hard to reach at the top of the pile.
+The presence of these effects can make the effective modulus reduce to 10 percent of that for the first loading of an isolated pile.
+This makes the quality of not changing hard to reach the top of the pile.
 A fixity of 50 percent is good most times as it provides almost the same positive and negative moments.
 With this in place, the uniform flexural members are applied in an efficient manner from a structural angle.
 So when fixity increases, the deflection will drop through increased stiffness.

 Piles must resist lateral loads and moment in addition to their primary loaded members.
 To achieve this, the designer must determine the deflections and stresses in the prevailing soil-pile system and then find innovative ways of controlling them until they lie within a tolerable range.

-It is then easy to see that the resistance to moment and shear of the piles are dependent on the stiffness and strength of the pile and soil respectively.
+It is then easy to see that the resistance to the moment and shear of the piles are dependent on the stiffness and strength of the pile and soil respectively.

 The moment and shear resistances are much more permanent and are the only factors considered when analyzing designs.